 Some of the FIPS Publications or NIST Special Publications require that the Cryptographic Module Security Policy mentions important configuration items for those algorithms.
+The user of the module shall observe these rules.

-5.4.1 NIST SP 800-108: Key Derivation Functions
+5.5.1 NIST SP 800-108: Key Derivation Functions